 2. Mail check made out to “UC Regents” to:

 Dept of Landscape Architecture and Environmental Planning

 Berkeley CA 94720-2000

-Or to pay by credit card, please fill out and send the credit card payment form and add a 5% processing fee for MC/Visa payments (sorry, but we are a ‘break-even’ operation and must pass along card payment charges).
+Or to pay by credit card, please fill out the online credit card payment form

 A confirmed spot in the class requires an application with a full payment, an organization purchase order or a letter of commitment from your organization.
 We will email you to confirm your place in the course as soon as we receive your registration form and payment.